NixOS: Confederation

 Development shell

-.
+Finally there is the devShells.
 Flakes can define multiple shell development

-toolchain involved with hacking on xmonad
+environments.
+The Haskell toolchain involved with hacking on xmonad is quite

-heavy, so I keep that in a separate shell environment called xmonad
+heavy, so I keep that in a separate shell environment called xmonad that’s not

 used by default.
 In the default shell I currently only expose agenix which I use